-The U.S. Senate is voting this week on an emergency spending bill for FY09.
+The U.S. Senate is debating an emergency spending bill on Monday.

-Obama has said he will sign the bill by Friday or the government runs out of money.
+President Obama is expected to sign it by Friday or the government runs out of money.

-Critics, including McCain, have said the excessive spending in the bill would be contrary to the president's recent pledge to cut unnecessary government spending and pork-laden earmarks.
+But critics say there's excessive spending in the bill, which would be contrary to the president's recent pledge to cut unnecessary government spending and pork-laden earmarks.

 Cutting "wasteful" government spending was a pledge Obama made on the campaign trail and has repeated as president.

-On the Senate floor Monday, McCain blasted the president -- along with fellow Democrats and Republicans -- for the bill's earmarks.
+Monday on the Senate floor, Sen. John McCain, R-Arizona, blasted President Obama -- along with fellow Democrats and Republicans -- for the earmarks found in the bill.

-"If it sounds like I'm angry, Mr. President, it's because I am.
-The American people today want the Congress to act in a fiscally responsible manner, and they don't want us to continue this corrupting practice [of unnecessary spending]," McCain said.
-"We're giving them [the American people] a slap in the face, Mr. President ... so much for the promise of change."
+"If it sounds like I'm angry Mr. President, it's because I am.
+The American people today want the Congress to act in a fiscally responsible manner and they don't want us to continue this corrupting practice [of unnecessary spending]," McCain said.
+"We're giving them [American people] a slap in the face Mr. President ... so much for the promise of change."

-Several members of Obama's administration served in Congress and have earmarks listed on the bill.
+But several of Obama's Cabinet members, who served in Congress before joining the new administration, have earmarks listed on the bill

-Vice President Joe Biden requested $750,000 for a University of Delaware program during his time as a senator from that state.
-Obama's Chief of Staff Rahm Emanuel, who was a Democratic congressman from Illinois, requested $900,000 for a planetarium in Chicago, Illinois.
+Vice President Joe Biden requested $750,000 for a University of Delaware program during his time as the senator from that state.
+Obama's chief of staff Rahm Emanuel, who was a Democratic congressman from Illinois, requested $900,000 for a planetarium in Chicago.

-An Emanuel aide told CNN on Monday the request was submitted more than a year ago and is leftover business.
+An Emanuel aide told CNN Monday that the request was submitted more than a year ago and is leftover business.

-"It seems that every morning you pick up the newspaper, you're reading about another multibillion-dollar government spending plan being proposed or, even worse, passed. ...
-We become numb to what the dollar figures really mean, or the obligation that accompanies them," he said in the weekly Republican address Saturday.
+"It seems that every morning you pick up the newspaper, you're reading about another multibillion-dollar government spending plan being proposed or even worse, passed. ...
+We become numb to what the dollar figures really mean, or the obligation that accompanies them," he said in the weekly Republican address on Saturday.

 Last week, the House of Representatives passed the $410 billion spending bill.
-House GOP leaders said the spending increases in the bill -- $31 billion more than the previous fiscal year -- are too large.
+House GOP leaders argued that the spending increases in the bill -- $31 billion more than the previous fiscal year -- are too large.

 The bill passed on a largely party-line 245-178 vote, with most Democrats voting in favor of it and most Republicans opposed.

-Republicans also criticized $7.7 billion in earmarks designed to support pet projects in individual lawmakers' districts.
+Republicans also criticized $7.7 billion dollars worth of earmarks designed to support pet projects in individual lawmakers' districts.
 Democrats defended the size of the bill, saying it was necessary to help counter the economic downturn.

-Democrats defended the size of the bill, saying it was necessary to help counter the economic downturn and restore budget cuts made under former President George W. Bush.
+Democrats defended the size of the bill, saying it was necessary to help counter the economic downturn and restore budget cuts made under former President Bush.

-CNN's Dana Bash, Ted Barrett, Ed Hornick and Deirdre Walsh contributed to this report.
+CNN's Dana Bash and Evan Glass contributed to this report.